 My most valuable note is my Writing Guide.
 It shares my writing process, inspirations, and inputs.
 I’ve been updating it consistently throughout my writing journey, so it’s pretty comprehensive at this stage.
 You might enjoy my notes on how to generate ideas, why writing is like peeling an onion, or my essays on the value of working in public and the burden of expectation.

 These notes are my best attempt to answer common questions I’ve received from readers and followers.
-You can also submit your own question and I’ll try to answer it.

 Q: Where do you find ideas to write about?